outpaddling/Coding-Standards/README.md

 ```
     int     record_count;   // Integer variable to count records (useless)
-    int     record_count;   // Total records processed (helpful)
+    int     record_count;   // Total records processed so far (helpful)
 ```

 4. Comments should never state WHAT a piece of code is doing.
-This insults the reader's intelligence and wastes space.
+This only insults the reader's intelligence and doesn't help.
 Explain WHY the code is doing what it does, i.e. how it serves the purpose and why you chose to do it this way.

 ```
-    buff_size *= 2;     // Double buff_size (a useless comment)
+    buff_size *= 2;     // Double buff_size (useless)
     buff_size *= 2;     // Avoid having to realloc too frequently (useful)
 ```

 ## Performance

-1. Use the most efficient available algorithm for the purpose.
+1. Use the most efficient available algorithm *for the purpose*.
 This may mean using a simple O(N^2) algorithm rather than a more complex O(N*log N) algorithms where N is guaranteed to be small.

-2. Use a fully compiled language for any potentially long-running code.
+2. Use a fully compiled language where performance is important.
-Interpreted languages are at least 2 orders of magnitude slower for the same algorithm.
+Interpreted languages are orders of magnitude slower for the same algorithm.
 Just-in-time compiled languages like Java and Numba do much better, but still fall far short of C, C++, and Fortran while also using far more memory.